pendo-io/pendo-mobile-sdk/pnddocs/swiftui.md

 <img width="700" alt="SPM" src="https://user-images.githubusercontent.com/56674958/188460208-254ef03d-fef9-49f4-a1e6-5751eb0ee4e4.png">

 ### Integration
-Pure swiftUI apps don't include `AppDelegate` file by default.
-Please create an `AppDelegate` file and complete the following steps:<br>
+By default, Pure SwiftUI apps do not include an AppDelegate file.
+To use Pendo in your app, we recommend to create an `AppDelegate` file and complete the following steps:
-In the _AppDelegate_ file <br>

 ```swift
 import UIKit